nucleome/docs/source/components.rst

     Configure a single track

-To hide a track, you can right-click on track label and choose ``hide`` from the drop-down list.
+To hide a track, you can right-click on the track label and click the ``hide button`` from the drop-down list.
-To re-order a track, you can drag that track up or down to the preferred position.
+To re-order a track, you can drag that track and move it up or down to the preferred location.

 **Batch-configuration tool**

-Users can configure a series of tracks together using the batch-configuration tool.
+You can also configure a series of tracks together using the batch-configuration tool.
-Clicking the batch-configuration button (|gb-batch-config|) in the genome browser panel toolbar, you will see the dialog of the batch-configuration tool.
+Clicking the ``batch-configuration button`` (|gb-batch-config|) in the genome browser panel toolbar, you will see the dialog of the batch-configuration tool.
 In this tool, you can select multiple tracks (holding the ``Control`` key to add a track one-by-one or the ``Shift`` key to select a range of tracks) and modify their appearance at the same time.
 Notably, only bigWig tracks are supported in this tool.
 This tool is quite useful to convert a large number of tracks into the dense mode or set the same color for those tracks.